Conference Call Confirms Tesla's Model 3 Faces Huge Problems

 Musk also indicated there would be no material capital expended on China until at least 2019.
 Assuming two years to build a factory in China, that means no Tesla production in China until 2021 at the earliest.

-Assuming, of course, Tesla has funds on hand for such capital expenditures.
-Which it doesn’t.
+Assuming, of course, Tesla has funds on hand for such capital expenditures, which it doesn’t.

-And assuming Tesla had reached a deal to free it from Chinese tariffs.
-Which it hasn't.
+And assuming Tesla had reached a deal to free it from Chinese tariffs, which it hasn't.

-Flashing Red Lights on Autopilot
+Flashing Red Lights On Autopilot

 I’m far from an expert on autonomous driving.
 I hope Paulo Santos, who is such an expert, will soon write about the latest developments at length.